SoumyadeepMukherjee/Snakes_With_Soumyadeep/README.md

 * Open Terminal/CMD.
 * Type pip install pygame/pip3 install pygame.

-### Go through the User Instructions carefully before proceeding to play the game.
+### Go through the User Manual carefully before proceeding to play the game.

 ### Hopefully you will enjoy the game.
 Happy Gaming!